Energizer Bunny: History

 In subsequent commercials, the Bunny left the studio in which it had performed the "Drumming Bunny" ad to wander onto the sets of realistic-looking commercials for fictional products, interrupting their action.
-As the campaign progressed, many of these ads were standalone (for fake products such as "Sitagin Hemorrhoid Remedy", "Nasotine Sinus Relief", "TresCafe Coffee", "Alarm" deodorant soap, etc.) and even a few featured celebrities (such as Lyle Alzado promoting a snack called "Pigskins", and Ted Nugent doing an ad for a Mexican food chain called "Cucaracha") only to have the Bunny march through, beating his drum, because he was "still going" (one infamous commercial was for a fake long-distance telephone company with a couple in the United Kingdom talking to their son, who was supposedly in New York and exclaimed that he "sounded like he's right next door", and when the Bunny came in, he knocked down the divider to show they really were next to each other).
+As the campaign progressed, many of these ads were standalone (for fictional products such as "Sitagin Hemorrhoid Remedy", "Nasotine Sinus Relief", "TresCafe Coffee", "Alarm" deodorant soap, etc.) and even a few featured celebrities, such as Lyle Alzado promoting a snack called "Pigskins", and Ted Nugent doing an ad for a Mexican food chain called "Cucaracha") only to have the Bunny march through, beating his drum, because he was "still going".
+One infamous commercial was for a fictional long-distance telephone company with a couple in the United Kingdom talking to their son, who was supposedly in New York and exclaimed that he "sounded like he's right next door", and when the Bunny came in, he knocked down the divider to show they really were next to each other.
 Eventually real-life products and icons would do a crossover with the Energizer Bunny (Michael J. Fox doing a Pepsi ad, and the opening of TV shows such as Alfred Hitchcock Presents and ABC's Wide World of Sports).
 The Energizer Bunny has appeared in more than 115 television commercials.
 In these commercials, a voice-over would announce one of various slogans used throughout the years; all of them would relate the stalwartness of the Energizer Bunny to the long-lasting power of their batteries.
 The original slogan boasted that "...[n]othing outlasts the Energizer...", but it was eventually changed after a lawsuit filed by Duracell disputing Energizer's claim.
 Those commercials with the bunny interrupting all the action in a commercial were eventually spoofed in the 1993 film Hot Shots!
 Part Deux, featuring a blue animal drumming through instead of the pink bunny.
 The two people fighting then use their guns to shoot the animal, which explodes.

 1990s

 In the 1990s advertisements featuring the Energizer Bunny were made by a variety of companies, including Industrial Light & Magic, Cafe FX and Method Studios.
 Eric Allard's All Effects Company however did the bulk of the live action Energizer Bunny building, maintenance and puppeteering with ILM taking over for later commercials.

-From 1993 to 1995, Energizer ran a series of commercials featuring a fake rival battery called "Supervolt" (which was a generic term for all brands of batteries not affiliated with Energizer, much like how Fido is a generic term for every dog) including a Supervolt weasel mascot, which was an obvious lookalike of Duracell.
+From 1993 to 1995, Energizer ran a series of commercials featuring a fictional rival battery called "Supervolt" including a Supervolt weasel mascot, which was an obvious lookalike of Duracell.
 As Supervolt's battery sales had fallen, the company's CEO (portrayed by Rip Torn) sought to neutralize the Energizer Bunny by targeting its battery.
 Supervolt's CEO sought out people who could help him.
+At this time, the position of the battery moved from its leg to its back.